gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 The key thing to keep in mind: [_gears_ are just _spinning levers_](https://www.youtube.com/watch?v=JOLtS4VUcvQ).
 When you push on one, the other moves.
 The point at which the teeth mesh together is the fulcrum.
 Moving that meshpoint closer to the center of either wheel changes the ratio of motion between the two sides.

 This relationship could be derived intuitively.
-If you assume the teeth are always in mesh, and never slip relative to each other, it stands to reason that if there are 3x the number of teeth on the output, the input would have to rotate _3 times_ to get a single rotation on the output.
+Make the assumption that the teeth are always in mesh, and never slip relative to each other.
+Given this, it stands to reason that if there are 3x the number of teeth on the output, the input would have to rotate _3 times_ to get a single rotation on the output.

-One tooth of motion on the input means one tooth of motion on the output.
+The logic flow for this: One tooth of motion on the input means one tooth of motion on the output.
 If you don't have this 1 to 1 relationship, it means gears are slipping.
 Which means that metal is shredding off in your gearboxes.
 Which is bad news bears.
-You should fix that before doing any more math.
+You should fix that before attempting any more math.

-Another way to describe this relationship is to assume that your teeth are "Ideal" - incredibly small, and super strong.
-In this case, just model your gears as two differently-sized pancakes.
+A more rigorous way to describe this relationship is to do it from base principles and mathematical manipulations.
+Let's give that a shot.

+To start, assume that your teeth are "Ideal" - incredibly small, and super strong.
+They never slip relative to each other.
+We outright ignore any tooth geometry, and just model the gears as two differently-sized pancakes.

 ![gears_basic](/assets/gears_basic.png)